 Once the results are sorted, UrlbarProvidersManager tells UrlbarController that results are ready to be shown.

 UrlbarController sends out a notification that results are ready to be shown.
 UrlbarView was listening for that notification.
-Once the view gets the notification, it creates DOM nodes for each UrlbarResult and inserts them into the view’s DOM element.
+Once the view gets the notification, it calls #updateResults to create DOM nodes for each UrlbarResult and inserts them into the view’s DOM element.

 As described above, we may reach this step multiple times per search.
 That means we may be updating the view multiple times per keystroke.
 A view that visibly changes many times after a single keystroke is perceived as “flickering” by the user.
 As a result, we try to limit the number of times the view needs to update.